 SAIT complies with new federal legislation for the sending of electronic messages.
 Canada's anti-spam legislation (CASL) regulates the sending of commercial electronic messages, including email, text, social media, advertising and cellphone communications that encourage participation in a commercial activity.

-Learn more about Canada's anti-spam legislation on our FAQ page.
+Learn more about Canada's anti-spam legislation.

 At SAIT, we intend to give you as much control as possible over your personal information.
 In general, you can visit SAIT on the web without telling us who you are or revealing any information about yourself.
 There are times, however, when we may need information from you, such as your name and address.
 It is our intent to let you know before we collect personal information from you on the internet.